CraftAcademyLabs/ca_course/ionic/saving_and_retrieving_data.md

 We have an API endpoint in our beck-end that can take a POST and a GET request, right?
 Let's build a service that will give us a way to access it.

-We will use [`ngResource`](https://docs.angularjs.org/api/ngResource) to access out API and perform out requests.
+We will use [`ngResource`](https://docs.angularjs.org/api/ngResource) to access out API and perform our requests.

 ```
 $ bower install angular-resource --save